cubing/twsearch/README.md

 Windows or OS-X with heavy browser usage and other programs, you may want to set it to only one quarter of your physical RAM.
 On a dedicated Linux or BSD machine, you can probably set it to 90% of your physical RAM.
-When using large pruning tables (such as when searching for solutions), the pruning tables are always a power of two in size, so specify a value somewhat larger than a power of two (so on a 64GB machine you might specify -M 40000 to permit it to build a 32GB pruning table).
-Be aware that the memory size you set also sets the size of the pruning tables that are written to disk.
-Although they are compressed, the compression can vary from 1.1X to more than 5X, but in general the longer the pruning table takes to generate, the worse the compression.
+The memory size you set also sets the size of the pruning tables that are written to disk.
+Although they are compressed, the compression can vary from 1.1X to more than 30X, but in general the longer the pruning table takes to generate, the worse the compression.
 All pruning tables are written with extensions of .dat, so you might want to clean them up occasionally if you start to run out of disk space.